 Known as an excellent migration solution, it can transfer and back up your files from one cloud to another seamlessly.

-Though it doesn’t support many popular cloud storage compare to the others in this article, it does integrate with some of the big giants such as Google Drive or Amazon Drive.
+Though it doesn’t support many popular cloud storage compared to the others in this article, it does integrate with some of the big giants such as Google Drive or Amazon Drive.

 Yet, it shouldn’t be overlooked as a huge disadvantage.

-Its features such as transfer multiple users, schedule migrations, run file filters and run delta migrations and many other things work pretty well, so there’s a lot to like.
+Its features such as transferring multiple users, scheduling migrations, running file filters and running delta migrations, and many other things work pretty well, so there’s a lot to like.